 Disadvantages of open-ended questions

 - You cannot quantify the data or statistically represent the responses.
+This is another big disadvantage of open-ended questions.

 - Each response generally requires individual analysis.
 It is hard to analyse all the responses together.